ELSA-Project/ELSA-ABM/README.md

 # License

 The code is released under the General Public License version 3.
 See LICENSE.txt, COPYING.txt and AUTHORS.txt for more details.

+# Credits

+The tactical part has been mainly written by Christian Bongiorno.

+The strategic part, the airspace generator, the python interface of the tactical part, the scripts, the post-processing tools and the setup tools have mainly been written by Gérald Gurtner.

+Other indirect contributors are:
+Rosario Mantegna, Salvatore Miccichè, Fabrizio Lillo, Luca Valori, Simone Pozzi, Marco Ducci.

+We thanks Marc Bourgois for fruitful discussion and help.